The Aurora Winter Festival is a Vancouver Christmas-themed attraction with holiday lights, market vendors and amusement rides at the PNE.

-TIP #2: If you want to go for a spin on the Frozen River, to avoid having to pay extra to rent equipment, don’t forget to take your skates (and helmets if you have kids).
+TIP #1: If you want to go for a spin on the Frozen River, to avoid having to pay extra to rent equipment, don’t forget to take your skates (and helmets if you don’t want to borrow ones used by other people).
 Also remember though that you’ll then have to carry the stuff around with you for the rest of the evening.

-For further details about the attraction see the Aurora Winter Festival website.
+For further details about the attraction see the Aurora Winter Festival‘s Facebook page.